fervo-and-friends/best-practices/Heroku/PHP on Heroku.md

 * Read this: https://devcenter.heroku.com/articles/getting-started-with-symfony#best-practices
 * Read this: https://blog.fervo.se/blog/2016/03/22/symfony-on-heroku/
 * Use Symfony >=3.2 which has native support for environment variables
-* [Enable Dyno Metadata](https://devcenter.heroku.com/articles/dyno-metadata) and use that to determine if you should trust the front router
+* Use the `DYNO` environment variable to determine if your app i running on Heroku, and thus should trust the front router.
 * Use [ReleasePhaseMigrationsBundle](https://github.com/fervo/ReleasePhaseMigrationsBundle) to do release phase migrations with advisory locks.

 ## Symfony on Heroku behind Cloudflare